CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-03.md

    > Note: This data helps evaluate user behavior and identify high-risk individuals.

 1. Navigate back to the **Simulations** tab, select the simulation named **Test2**, and view the report details for the malware attachment simulation.

+## Review

+In this lab, you:
+- Interacted with phishing and malware simulation emails.
+- Reported a phishing attempt and reviewed acknowledgment messages.
+- Investigated URL click events using Threat Explorer.
+- Viewed simulation reports to analyze user behavior and identify risks.

+## You have successfully completed the lab.
+Click on Next to Continue